 After I take a BEI test, when can I expect the results?

-Written test results (TEP, TSP, Court Written test) are sent via email or regular mail approximately 30 days after the test was taken.
+Written test results (TEP, TSP, Court Written test) are sent via email approximately 30 days after the test was taken.

-Performance test results are sent via email or regular mail approximately 90 days after the test was taken.
+Performance test results are sent via email approximately 90 days after the test was taken.